klaxxon/LightningServer/README.md

 # Centering map

-Simply change the clat and clng arounf line 40 in index.html to your devices location.
+Simply change the clat and clng around line 40 in index.html to your devices location.

 # Setting custom ranges